Whereiswendy/CryptoClustering/README.md

 ---
 # Module 19 Challenge Instructions
-Provided by edX Boot Camps LLC
+*Source: Provided by edX Boot Camps LLC*

 ## Due Thursday by 23:59 Points 100 Submitting a text entry box or a website url